Updated December 2024

 The key to preserving the beauty of marble is in the maintenance:

-- Regular sealing: Marble countertops must be sealed upon installation and resealed periodically — typically once a year — to prevent staining and etching.
+Regular sealing: Marble countertops must be sealed upon installation and resealed periodically — typically once a year — to prevent staining and etching.
 This process can vary based on the marble’s porosity and the level of activity in the kitchen or bathroom.

-- Immediate cleaning: It’s crucial to wipe up spills as soon as they occur, especially if they are acidic.
+Immediate cleaning: It’s crucial to wipe up spills as soon as they occur, especially if they are acidic.
 Regular cleaning should be carried out with a soft cloth and a pH-neutral cleaner to avoid scratching the surface or damaging the sealant.

-- Avoid abrasive materials: Never use harsh scrubbers or cleaners on marble, as they can scratch the surface or eat away at the sealant, leaving the stone vulnerable to damage.
+Avoid abrasive materials: Never use harsh scrubbers or cleaners on marble, as they can scratch the surface or eat away at the sealant, leaving the stone vulnerable to damage.

 Low Maintenance Options

 Quartz countertops come in various colors and patterns, some of which mimic the appearance of natural stone, providing the flexibility to match any decor style.
 Unlike natural stone countertops that require regular sealing, quartz maintains its sheen and resistance without the need for frequent upkeep, making it an ideal selection for those who prefer less maintenance.
+Quartz does not require regular maintenance like sealing, unlike granite or marble.

 Environmental Considerations and Longevity

 In today’s world, environmental impact and sustainability are increasingly becoming common factors affecting the types of countertops people buy.
 When choosing between quartz, granite, and marble countertops, it’s helpful to be aware of each material’s ecological footprint and long-term durability.
+Butcher block is another countertop material option, often chosen for its warm, inviting look and farmhouse style.
+While butcher block is made from renewable wood sources and can be more sustainable, it generally requires more regular maintenance and may not be as durable as stone surfaces.

 Sustainability and Source